smbanaie/floyd-warshall-python/README.md

 # floyd-warshall-python

 [source](https://rosettacode.org/wiki/Floyd-Warshall_algorithm)

 The Floyd–Warshall algorithm is an algorithm for finding shortest paths in a weighted graph with positive or negative edge weights.

-Find the lengths of the shortest paths between all pairs of vertices of the given directed graph.
-Your code may assume that the input has already been checked for loops, parallel edges and negative cycles.
-Floyd warshall graph.gif

 Print the pair, the distance and (optionally) the path.